-You’ve probably heard of complementary and alternative approaches to helping aid in infertility.
-Yoga and acupuncture chief among the most popular.
-If you’ve tried either of these modalities than you’ve probably realized at least one thing and that is that they promote relaxation.
+You’ve probably heard of complementary and alternative approaches to helping aid in infertility, yoga and acupuncture chief among the most popular.
+If you’ve tried either of these modalities, then you’ve probably realized at least one thing and that is that they promote relaxation.

 We, as Americans, tend to be higher strung when dealing with infertility and will do whatever means necessary to become pregnant.
 I was one of those women but knew that getting pregnant was going to be a slow process due to my diagnosis of stage 4 endometriosis.

 At age 35 and never having been pregnant, I had done multiple rounds of acupuncture, meditation classes, yoga for fertility, tried numerous supplements, ate a clean diet, and got plenty of gentle exercise.
 All of which helped me relax and feel a part of helping myself to become pregnant and deliver a healthy baby.
 Yet, I still wasn’t pregnant.